Yoga Props Australia Research.

 Improvising props from around your home

-Many of these props can be improvised from around your house, including kitchen chairs, blankets, a stack of books and a firm pillow or cushions.
+As we said, many of these props can be improvised from around your house, including kitchen chairs, blankets, a stack of books and a firm pillow or cushions.

 If you’re at home, you can also use benches, table tops and railings for support, like Chris Lalor, the Senior Yoga Teacher at Flametree Yoga, is demonstrating.